 Housing Options Project

-The project will consider where and how these additional housing types could be allowed to:
+The project is considering where and how these additional housing types could be allowed to:

 - Provide more places to live for people with different housing needs, preferences and income levels.

 - Encourage diverse housing options so people can stay in their neighborhoods as their needs change.